 Our Bill, like this Bill, seeks to establish an office of a digital safety commissioner.
 This office would be a permanent statutory body rather than an office internal to the Department.
 The former communications Minister supported the intention of our Bill but the Fine Gael Government thus far has failed to legislate.
 As it is a new emerging area of law, it will require much work from a legislative perspective.
 We are debating various aspects of the Bill at meetings of the communications committee, such as how we would define harmful material and how we would address the trans-boundary nature of online communications.
 Simply because it is a new area does not mean we should sit back and not act.
 The office under the Sinn Féin Bill would have responsibility for promoting digital safety, online reviewing and regulating harmful digital communications on the Internet as well as other digital platforms with the intention of establishing safer and healthier attitudes for all users of digital platforms.
 The concept of a digital safety commissioner is supported by the ISPCC, the Ombudsman for Children and CyberSafeIreland.
 The former Minister also spoke positively about it.

 It is time to legislate in this area and put proper protections in place.
-That is why I again commend Senator Freeman on introducing this Bill today.
+That is why I again commend Senator Freeman on introducing this Bill.
 We shall support it as it progresses.
 I apologise to Senator Freeman because I will not be present for the rest of the debate as I am hosting an event in the audiovisual room.

 I wonder whether any of us remembers Bebo.
 I remember asking when my children were growing up what it was all about and what was happening.
 It was a very innocent time.
 Providers eventually looked around and said they could make progress on the concept and make a profit from it.
 This is achieved by our allowing our children to be subjected to extremely unacceptable images and whatever else is put up on the Internet that cause them much angst and despair and at times send them into very dark places.
 The children are subjected to these before they have had a chance to grow up inquisitive, funny, smart, crying, bold and so on.
 There is a dark side that Internet providers have tapped into in our children's heads.
 We need to protect them.
 I lament the innocent days of Bebo and the question of how it was to be saved.
-This Bill intends to achieve what is required in this regard.
+This Bill intends to achieve what is required in that regard.

-I believe Senator Freeman and Senator Noone were with me at a meeting of the Joint Committee on Children and Youth Affairs attended by representatives of Facebook.
+I believe Senators Freeman and Noone were with me at a meeting of the Joint Committee on Children and Youth Affairs attended by representatives of Facebook.
 The providers sat there and had the audacity to say how wonderful they were, how glossy they were, how caring they were and how wonderful their approach was to the protection of children in the circumstances in question.
 It belied the fact that all the company is interested in is profit.
 The company left up for days on end a video of an online suicide.
 It left up for days a video of an assault on a child and found nothing in it that was in breach of its terms.
 It was a vicious assault on a child by an adult, not by other children.

 I am delighted to see a provision for the Minister to re-evaluate, reassess and amend this Bill.
 I would like to believe the Bill will be able to cover more high-risk areas, including gambling.
 I refer to the targeting of our children by online games that get them to trade something for something else.
 Eventually the money creeps in and one can buy extra teddy bears for €2, for example.
 This activity is occurring and the games are aimed at children of three years and upwards.
 That is quite concerning.
 Gambling is normalised as a game from childhood.

 I thank Senator Freeman and commend her on introducing the Bill.
 I trust her.
-I thank her for her ongoing commitment to children and to their childhoods, happiness and safety.
+I thank her for her ongoing commitment to children and their childhoods, happiness and safety.

 I join others in welcoming the Bill.
 Having the advantage of speaking at the end, I welcome the strong consensus on all sides of the House in recognising self-regulation is not adequate in this area.
 It is encouraging that we are hearing various proposals from all the parties and groupings.
 I am hopeful that we will find ways to work together and combine the best legislative proposals.
 While I recognise this Bill works under ComReg, I believe the case for a digital safety commissioner has been strongly made.
-If a proposal were made for the establishment of such a role, perhaps the Bill could work with that.
+If a proposal were made for the establishment of such a role, perhaps the Bill could work with it.
 The Bill refers to sole responsibility but additional responsibilities might need to be catered for if we succeed in establishing a digital safety commissioner.
 That is important.